Special Education – Learning Disabilities (MEd)

 July 1st: Spring (January intake)

 It is the intent of the program to provide current, advanced information on educational research, service delivery, trends, community services, societal attitudes, technical developments, and instructional strategies and practices for the education of persons with disabilities.
-The program's variety of offerings allow teachers, learning consultants, supervisors, and other personnel in and out of special education to develop the knowledge and skills necessary to serve the disabled in a variety of settings.
+The program's variety of offerings allow teachers, learning consultants, supervisors, and other personnel in and out of special education to develop the knowledge and skills necessary to serve persons with disabilities in a variety of settings.

 Students who complete the master’s degree in the learning disabilities specialization are eligible for endorsement as an LDT-C; this concentration does NOT lead to the Teacher of Students with Disabilities endorsement.